AI21Labs/ai21-python/README.md

 ### TSMs

 AI21 Studio's Task-Specific Models offer a range of powerful tools.
 These models have been specifically designed for their respective tasks and provide high-quality results while optimizing efficiency.
-The full documenation and guides can be found [here](https://docs.ai21.com/docs/task-specific-models).
+The full documentation and guides can be found [here](https://docs.ai21.com/docs/task-specific).

 ### Contextual Answers